yxcyd3871197/Java-codeexecuter/README.md

       --region ${REGION} \
       --allow-unauthenticated \
       --port 8080 \
-      --set-env-vars JSONFIXER_API_KEY="your-secure-api-key-for-cloud-run"
+      --set-env-vars JSONFIXER_API_KEY="your-secure-api-key-for-cloud-run" # <-- Use this exact variable name!
       # Add --project=${PROJECT_ID} if your default gcloud project is different
       # Replace "your-secure-api-key-for-cloud-run" with your actual key
     ```

     -   `--allow-unauthenticated` makes the service publicly accessible.
 If you remove this, you'll need to handle authentication (e.g., IAM invoker role) *in addition* to the API key.
 The API key provides application-level authorization.
-    -   `--set-env-vars` is used here to securely pass the API key to the Cloud Run instance.
+    -   `--set-env-vars` is used here to securely pass the API key to the Cloud Run instance using the **required environment variable name `JSONFIXER_API_KEY`**.
 Consider using Secret Manager for more robust secret handling in production.
     -   Cloud Run automatically handles HTTPS termination.

 You will get a service URL upon successful deployment.
 You can then send POST requests to `[SERVICE_URL]/fix-json`, remembering to include the `X-API-KEY` header.